 In February 2021, a digital rendition of the famous Nyan Cat GIF meme was sold as a non-fungible token (NFT) by its creator Chris Torres for almost 600,000 USD.
-NFTs are - in theory - a mechanism of ‘owning’ artworks whose digital basis initially foreclosed their monetisation.
+NFTs are—in theory—a mechanism of ‘owning’ artworks whose digital basis initially foreclosed their monetisation.
 While what this amounts to is essentially a certificate that says ‘I own this’ the blockchain technology that NFTs depend on nevertheless interrupts the messy copypasta of anonymous and collective vernacular creativity, whose progressive potential lied in having done away with any distinction between original and copy, authentic or fake, private ownership and communal stock, author and audience.
 Blockchain operationalizes a cryptolibertarian logic of singularity and property against the logic of promiscuous multiplicity offered by meme culture.
-Yet, ironically, it is precisely the precarious “hacker class” of online influencers that may benefit from blockchain tech and social media fame to claim ownership and profit from their immaterial labors - a dilemma Clusterduck’s essay in this reader explores.
+Yet, ironically, it is precisely the precarious ‘hacker class’ of online influencers that may benefit from blockchain tech and social media fame to claim ownership and profit from their immaterial labors—a dilemma Clusterduck’s essay in this reader explores.